 The Avid Audio Plug-In Developer Program offers a full range of resources to develop high-quality effect and virtual instrument plug-ins that work seamlessly with Pro Tools and other award-willing audio products from Avid.
 As a member, you’ll receive:

-- Detailed documentation including an SDK, technical notes and code examples to get you started quickly
+- Detailed documentation including a continually updated SDK, technical notes and code examples to get you started quickly

-- Access to a variety of print, event and web-based co-marketing services to market your products to our mutual customers
+- Access to a variety of social media, event and web-based co-marketing services to market your products to our mutual customers

-- Guidelines to test your product with Pro Tools systems to enhance their quality and compatibility
+- Guidelines to test your product with Pro Tools systems for performance and compatibility

-- Invitations to Development Partners Conferences and other community events
+- Invitations to Development Partners Conferences, kitchens, and other community events

 As you decide whether to create an audio plug-in for the Avid platform, here are some important things to know:

-- If you join the program, you must execute a license that includes a confidentiality agreement and some restrictions on how Avid’s developer materials are used.
+- You will be required to review and accept a developer agreement and license that includes a confidentiality agreement and some restrictions on how the Avid developer materials are used.

-- You must be willing to make your product available for retail sale to end-users.
+- You must be willing to make your product available for commercial sale to end-users.
 We don’t offer our developer materials or services for academic use, experimentation, or “just to check them out.”

-- You need to be familiar with C++ object-oriented programming, and in the case of TDM plug-ins, Motorola 56K DSP assembly language.
-Familiarity with the Avid product you are targeting for plug-in development is also important.
+- You need to be familiar with C++ object-oriented programming.
+Plug-ins designed for our hardware-accelerated platforms require that you are also familiar with their associated hardware and design tools.
+Knowledge of the Avid products you are targeting for plug-in development is also key to delivering effective solutions.